5 Ways Coronavirus Is Affecting State Government Contracts

 New Digital Components Added to Scopes of Service

-We’re seeing significant increases in digital practices when it comes to proposal processes.
-The work of these state contracts themselves are increasingly incorporating digital components into the services being contracted.
-For example, training that previously was scheduled to take place in person now must be carried out online.
+We’re seeing significant increases in digital practices regarding state government contract processes.
+These state contracts increasingly incorporate digital components into the services being acquired.
+For example, training previously scheduled in person must now be carried out online.

-If you want to place your business in the best possible position, you’ll need to demonstrate your firm’s ability to excel in an increasingly digital environment.
+To place your business in the best possible position, you must demonstrate your firm’s ability to excel in an increasingly digital environment.
 Invest in your business’s ability to complete tasks online.
 Consider cloud-based storage, video conferencing, interactive presentations, real-time tracking and more.

 In many instances, incorporating digital delivery of your service can be more efficient.
 Take the time to flesh out these plans fully, and be able to describe them in detail to your potential new government client.
-Prepare online demonstrations if possible, and make sure your team is fully trained on the digital tools you’ll be using and promoting.
+If possible, prepare online demonstrations and ensure your team is fully trained on the digital tools you’ll be using and promoting.

 State Government Contract Opportunities Are Continuing

 Understandably, it’s a scary time for many business owners.
 No sector of the economy will be completely untouched by the coronavirus pandemic.
-However, here at The Bid Lab we’re seeing a consistent stream of new business development opportunities, especially when it comes to state government bids.
-Some of these opportunities are in direct response to Covid, while others represent services that are essential regardless of an economic downturn.
+However, at The Bid Lab, we see a consistent stream of new business development opportunities, especially regarding state government bids.
+Some of these opportunities directly respond to COVID-19, while others represent essential services regardless of an economic downturn.

-In fact, state government contracts may represent your business’s most secure bridge over the current uncertainty, and into the future.
+State government contracts may represent your business’s most secure bridge over the current uncertainty and into the future.
 At The Bid Lab, we help organizations on both sides of the proposal process manage every step along their bid journeys.
 If your organization wants to win government bids but needs support in getting your proposal exactly right, contact us today for a complimentary consultation.